-A general ( 帥 or 將) cannot be played in the first trick or in the last trick, either singly or as part of a combination.
+A general or marshal ( 帥 or 將) cannot be played in the first trick or in the last trick, either singly or as part of a combination.
 A player who violates this rule is considered to have captured no pieces at all, regardless of how many tricks they may have won.
 This rule is known as 'beheading the cock' (砍鸡头).

 In each trick the leader should let the other players know what type of combination is being led.
 In most cases this is clear from the number of pieces laid face down, but in the case of a three-piece lead the leader must announce whether the lead is a Giog or a Sam Mui.
-A Giog can only be beaten by a higher Giog, and a San Mui can only be beaten by a higher San Mui (so this is only possible when three black soldiers are beaten by three red soldiers).
+A Giog can only be beaten by a higher Giog, and a San Mui can only be beaten by a higher San Mui (so this is only possible when three black pawns are beaten by three red soldiers).

 If there is a tie for the highest combination played to a trick then the player leading to the trick has priority.
-In case of a tie between players none of whom is the leader, the tied player with the highest priority in the order determined during the distribution of tiles wins the trick.
+In case of a tie between players none of whom is the leader, the tied player with the highest priority in the order determined during the distribution of pieces wins the trick.
 Continuing the example from above where the priority order is North, West, East, South, suppose that at some point in the game South has won a trick and leads a red cannon 炮 to the next trick.
 If the pieces played by the other players are West: black guard 士, North: black guard 士, East: red horse 傌 then North wins the tie against West and takes the trick, since North has first priority and West only second.
 However if South led a red chariot 俥 and the other plays were West: black soldier 卒, North: red chariot 俥, East: red horse 傌 then South wins the trick, since the leader to the trick always has priority.